9 Early Ocean Exploration

 historic sketch of a three-mast tall ship on the ocean

 H.M.S.
 ‘Challenger’ Preparing to Sound, 1872.
 From Reports of the ‘Challenger’ Expedition.
-Image in public domain from Freshwater and Marine Image Bank.
+(Credit: Freshwater and Marine Image Bank, public domain)

 Launched in 1858, H.M.S.
 Challenger was a small warship with cannons assigned to coastal patrols and to support larger ships in the British naval fleet – it was not built for a science expedition.
 Modifications to Challenger were funded by the British government through the navy to include laboratories and accommodations for six civilian scientists to join the 250 British Royal Navy sailors and officers for the 3+ year journey at sea.
 Although there were several ships that went out on scientific expeditions prior to 1872, the Challenger expedition is the one credited as giving rise to the field of oceanography – in fact, before 1872, the term “oceanography” didn’t even exist in any dictionaries.